 - Exposure of equipment and personnel

-For a combustion hazard assessment, the following elements should be considered: mixture formation, flammability, ignition sensitivity, possible ignition sources, propagation of deflagration, transition to detonation, detonation, and temperature and overpressure effects.
+For example, in an assessment of a combustion hazard, the following elements should be considered: mixture formation, flammability, ignition sensitivity, possible ignition sources, propagation of deflagration, transition to detonation, detonation, and temperature and overpressure effects.

-The roles of hydrogen quantity, separation distances, barriers, and mitigations by equipment and procedures should also be addressed.
+The effect of hydrogen quantity, separation distances, barriers, and mitigations by equipment and procedures should also be addressed.

 Hazard identification answers the question:

 - "What could go wrong (what parts or systems could fail, what human errors could occur)?"

 Hazard analysis begins with an analysis of the severity of an event, by asking: